cllckn/software-testing/module5/README.md

 ## Part 2: Case Study: Integration Testing of REST APIs with Database Support

+**Using a test database for testing helps protect the main database from unintended modifications and accidental data corruption.**

 Integration testing for `server.js` (./part2/server.js, see below) involves the following:

 - Testing the interaction between the API and the database.